-We had \$3,085 million of commitments under committed bank revolving line of credit agreements as of both August 31, 2018 and May 31, 2018.
+We had \$2,975 million and \$3,085 million of commitments under committed bank revolving line of credit agreements as of February 28, 2019 and May 31, 2018, respectively.
 Under our current committed bank revolving line of credit agreements, we have the ability to request up to \$300 million of letters of credit, which would result in a reduction in the remaining available amount under the facilities.